 PIN provides a hub of excellence for campus neuroscience.
-We provide monthly seminars from internationally recognized neuroscientists, the Neuroscience Journal Club in addition to many department-sponsored neuroscience seminars.
+As a part of the broader UM-MIND community we come together for monthly seminars from internationally recognized neuroscientists.
+We engage in scientific discourse through our Neuroscience Journal Club in addition to many department-sponsored neuroscience seminars.
 We offer regular networking opportunities culminating in the Annual PIN Retreat held in a beautiful off-campus setting.